NamanJain2050/Programming-Notes/cpp-notes.md

  auto it = lower_bound(a.begin(), a.end(), 15);    //it points to first 20
 </code>
 </pre>
+If the array/vector is sorted in decreasing order, lower_bound() finds iterator to the first element that does not compare greater than to given element
 ## upper_bound()
 Returns an iterator pointing to the first element in the range \[first,last) which <b> compares greater than val </b>.
 <pre>